ositaodunze/msms/README.md

 - **Styling mismatches**
   Some pages (e.g., product grid, forms) don’t fully match the Figma mockup—colors, margins, and fonts need fine-tuning.

-- **Image handling**
-  Product images may appear overly zoomed or cropped; no thumbnail generation yet.

 - **Review deletion refresh**
   After deleting a review, the page doesn’t always update immediately; user must manually refresh.

-- **Form validation**
-  Client-side checks are minimal, and error messages can be unclear when input is invalid.

-- **Security considerations**
-  - No rate-limiting or CAPTCHA on signup/review forms
-  - Limited sanitization—parameterized queries help, but further hardening is needed

 ---